-Over the years, I've collaborated with many laboratories on this subject, and none of them have seen an ear infection caused by Trichomonas gallinae, either.
-I recently checked some statistics from one of the leading state diagnostic laboratories in the country and their listing for ear infections was also from bacterial sources and not protozoa.
+The term “ear canker” is a bit misleading because it has nothing to do with the protozoan parasite Trichomonas gallinae, the organism that causes canker.
+Since I started doctoring chickens some fifty-plus years ago, I have investigated over two hundred cases of ear infections, or otitis, and none of them have been caused by Trichomonas gallinae.
+I've collaborated with many laboratories on this subject, and none of them have seen an ear infection caused by Trichomonas gallinae, either.
+I recently checked some statistics from one of the leading state diagnostic laboratories in the country, and their listing for ear infections identified bacterial sources—not protozoa.

-Enterococcus faecalis is an opportunistic pathogen that takes advantage of certain conditions in the animal such as impaired immune system response.
+- Enterococcus faecalis is an opportunistic pathogen that takes advantage of certain conditions in the animal such as impaired immune system response.
 It is also prevalent in nature and has become highly resistant to most antibiotics.
 It is easily spread through contaminated feed and water as well as fecal contamination.
 Enterococcus faecalis is commonly found in the intestinal tract of poultry and other species of animals—even humans.

 The infundibular cleft opens directly into the auditory canals of the ears.
 The canals are semi-circular in shape and lead to the external ear opening.
 It is in these canals that the infection takes hold.
 If left unchecked, it will eventually protrude from the external ear opening.

-All of the ear infections that I have observed over the years have all been mitigated through the use of antibiotics appropriate for the bacterial organism that was present.
+All of the ear infections that I have observed over the years have been mitigated through the use of antibiotics appropriate for the bacterial organism that was present.
 None of the Infections responded to an Initial dosing with any anti-protozoal medication.

-About the author
+About the Author

 Peter Brown, aka The Chicken Doctor, has been caring for chickens for over 50 years and holds an AAS in poultry science.
 Peter is a regular on The Chicken Whisperer radio show and founder of First State Veterinary Supply.